suryasarkar2/wallPexel_flutter_app/README.md

 # wallpaperstore

 This is an app which displays beautiful wallpapers fetched using the Pexels API with beautiful smooth animations.
+You can browse by category or search anything you want :)

 ### This project uses Flutter SDK.